SaimanSaxena1555/MetroGO/README.md

 • Dijkstra's algorithm is used to calculate the shortest path based on distance
 • Transfer detection is done by tracking changes in line color along the path

-This structure ensures the shortest realistic path is chosen — not just based on station count but on actual travel distance.
+This structure ensures that the shortest, realistic path is chosen — not just based on station count, but on actual travel distance.

 UI & Design
 The entire user interface was designed using Figma, with a focus on: